Cold-Food Powder

-Cold-Food Powder (寒食散 (hánshísǎn, han-shih-san)) or Five Minerals Powder (五石散 (wǔshísǎn, wu-shih-san)) was a poisonous psychoactive drug popular during the Six Dynasties (220–589) and Tang dynasty (618–907) periods of China.
+Cold-Food Powder (寒食散 (hánshísǎn, han-shih-san)), also known as Five Minerals Powder(五石散 (wǔshísǎn, wu-shih-san)), was a poisonous psychoactive drug popular in China from the Six Dynasties (220–589) to the Tang dynasty (618–907).
+Its ingredients typically included five minerals such as fluorite, quartz, and sulphur, often combined with highly toxic substances containing arsenic and mercury.
+Because it induced intense hyperthermia, users were required to ingest cold foods, bathe in cold water, and undertake xingsan (行散)—a practice of walking to circulate the powder—giving rise to the name "Cold-Food Powder."